MackHalliday/Udemy-Modern-React-Course/README.md

 ## What is State?

+- "I'd like to change something on the screen"
 - Data that change as the user interacts with out app
 - When this data changes, React will update content on the screen
 - This is the one-and-only way we change content